-Space-Age Security: How SEALSQ Corp's Quantum Tech is Changing Financial Transactions - YaNoticias
+Space-Age Security: How SEALSQ Corp's Quantum Tech is Changing Financial Transactions - YANoticias

 1. What makes SEALCOIN tokens unique in combating quantum threats?

-SEALCOIN tokens utilize advanced post-quantum cryptographic algorithms, making them resistant to potential quantum computing breaches that threaten conventional security methods.
+SEALCOIN tokens utilise advanced post-quantum cryptographic algorithms, making them resistant to potential quantum computing breaches that threaten conventional security methods.

 2. How does space-based infrastructure enhance transaction security?